FrostDigital/flink-framework/website/docs/intro.md

 ## When is Flink _not_ a good fit?

-- If your project is large in terms of line of code, team size.
+- Project is large in terms of line of code, team size.
-- If you want to use vanilla javascript.
+- You want to use vanilla javascript.